Canop/broot/website/docs/community.md

 # Log

-When something looks like a bug, especially keyboard problems, we need both to know the exact configuration (OS, terminal program, mainly) and to have the log.
+When something looks like a bug, especially keyboard problems, I need both to know the exact configuration (OS, terminal program, mainly) and to have the log.
 The log can be obtained this way:

 1. start broot with `BROOT_LOG=debug br`
 2. do the action which seems not to properly work, and nothing else